 Barometer Mountain Summit Views

-Of course, I say this to just about any summit with jaw-dropping views on a gorgeous day like today.
-But wow, what a gem this place was.
+I usually say this to just about any summit with jaw-dropping views on a gorgeous day like today.
+But wow, I don’t know why it took this long to discover this gem of a place.
 So “good things do come to those who wait,” I suppose?

-The only places I knew were those we’ve climbed, like Church Mountain Lookout and Excelsior Peak.
-But I couldn’t pick out Welcome Butte.
-Then front and center was the unmistakable sight of Mount Baker and Mount Shuksan.
+I only recognized places we’ve visited, like Church Mountain Lookout and Excelsior Peak.
+But I couldn’t find Welcome Butte out of the lineup.
+But the views of Mount Baker and Mount Shuksan outweighed everything else.

 See more trip photos here.